Jimmy MacDonald (sound effects artist)

-John James MacDonald (May 19, 1906 – February 1, 1991) was a British and American foley artist and voice actor.
+John James MacDonald (May 19, 1906 – February 1, 1991) was an English-born American foley artist and voice actor.
 He was the original head of the Disney sound-effects department and was also the second official voice of Mickey Mouse from 1947 to 1976 after Walt Disney stopped playing the character and before Wayne Allwine became the third voice of Mickey in 1977.

 Early life

 MacDonald was born on May 19, 1906, in Crewe, Cheshire.
 His parents were Richard William MacDonald and Minnie Hall.
 The family emigrated to America when MacDonald was a month old.
-They travelled via the SS Haverford from Liverpool, England, arriving in Pennsylvania 15 days later.
+They travelled via the SS Haverford from Liverpool, England, arriving in Philadelphia, Pennsylvania 15 days later.

 Career

 Sound effects

 As a young man, MacDonald landed a job as a musician on the Dollar Steam Ship Lines, which in 1934 led to an opportunity to record music for a Disney cartoon.
 He went on to secure a permanent contract with Disney, becoming head of the sound department.

-In addition to directing sounds for animated shorts as aurally complicated as Mickey's Trailer (1938), he developed many original inventions and contraptions to achieve expressive sounds for characters such as Casey Jr., the circus-train engine from Dumbo (1941); Evinrude the dragonfly from The Rescuers (1977); the bees in Winnie the Pooh and the Honey Tree (1966); and Buzz-buzz (later called "Spike"), the bee that gets the best of Donald Duck in his 1950s short films.
+In addition to directing sounds for animated shorts as aurally complicated as Mickey's Trailer (1938), he developed many original inventions and contraptions to achieve expressive sounds for characters such as Casey Jr. the circus train from Dumbo (1941); Evinrude the dragonfly from The Rescuers (1977); the bees in Winnie the Pooh and the Honey Tree (1966); and Buzz-buzz (later called "Spike"), the bee that gets the best of Donald Duck in his 1950s short films.
 He also made the sound effects of Tick Tock the crocodile from Peter Pan (1953) and Dragon Maleficent from Sleeping Beauty (1959) by using castanets.

 MacDonald also added voice effects, including on-screen humming for Kirk Douglas in 20,000 Leagues Under the Sea (1954).

 Most of his effects are available on Cartoon Trax Volume 1, from The Hollywood Edge, which was released in 1992.
 A few of his other effects showed up on other non-Disney sound libraries, such as the International Sound Effects Library, BBC Sound Effects Library, and the Hanna-Barbera Sound Effects Library, both from Sound Ideas.
 Some other releases containing MacDonald's sound effects include a few specialty sound-effect record releases from Disneyland Records, most notably Chilling, Thrilling Sounds of the Haunted House.

-At the time of his death, he was preparing to work on the sounds for the Splash Mountain attraction in Tokyo Disneyland and Walt Disney World.
+At the time of his death, he was preparing to work on the sounds for Splash Mountain in Tokyo Disneyland and Walt Disney World.